Gnaoh/catchphrase/README.md

     * A user can grade themselves, giving a phrase a "thumbs up" or "down" depending on their answer.
         * A user can see their score, or a list of words they need to review.

-GAME INSTRUCTIONS
--FLIP A CARD, GUESS THE DEFINITION OF THE WORD
--GET IT RIGHT, NEXT PLAYER
--GET IT WRONG, FLIP ANOTHER CARD
--IF YOU FLIP THE RED BAZINGA CARD, YOU LOSE.

--SHUFFLE TO PLAY AGAIN
--